dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 wetbulb: Numerically evaluates the wetbulb temperature given dewpoint, pressure, and temperature.

 windbarb: Plots wind barbs.
 Written by Laura Tomkins (github @lauratomkins) in May 2017.
+Edited to disable clipping for all possible lines (makes plotting wind profile vs height possible).

 windbarbForSurfAn: Very lightly modified version of windbarb to make it plot correctly on ASOS surface analyses. windbarb function was written by Laura Tomkins (github @lauratomkins) in May 2017.

 windplot: Demonstrates how to make a wind barb time series as used in surfacePlotter.
 Requires windbarb. windbarb function was written by Laura Tomkins (github @lauratomkins) in May 2017.

+windvZ: Plots wind against height for an input sounding.

 In progress: